revbayes/revbayes.github.io/tutorials/brownian/index.md

 rate (or ratio) such as a uniform prior distribution and then use logit or hyperbolic tangent transformation.
-The only important factor is that the rates are somehow normalized because we use the global, shared rate ‘sigma‘.
+The only important factor is that the rates are somehow normalized because we use the global, shared rate `sigma`.
 Using the beta distribution makes the rates automatically normalized because the two different rates sum to one.
 Note that in the previous all four rates summed to 1.0 and here the two different rates sum to 1.0.
-This has the effect that we should estimate the global rate ‘sigma‘ to be half of what you estimated previously.
+This has the effect that we should estimate the global rate `sigma` to be half of what you estimated previously.
 You may want to check this once you ran the analysis and loaded the output into `Tracer`.